 Yoda says to Anakin Skywalker that “Fear is the path to the dark side” leading to anger, hate and suffering.
 Fear leads to the suffering of both the fearful person themselves (who suffers fear) and the people around them, who suffer from the negative actions of the fearful individual.

 Though you could write a thesis on the dangers of hate, anger and fear, suffice to say that if you live your life in the shackles of these three great negatives, you will significantly limit yourself and live an unhappy life.

 By letting go of fear, anger and hate, we create peace and love

-To do this, challenge your fearful ways of thinking with more positive ways.
+To do this, challenge your fear with positivity.

-To be a Jedi, we need to master our thoughts.
+To become a Jedi, we need to master our thoughts.
 The best way to do this is to use some positive thinking.